dazoulay-simplicite/google-kubernetes-engine/README.md

 where the image tag matches tag of the image you have pushed to the registry (see above).

-Check the deployment status with `kubectl get pods`.
+Check the deployment status with `kubectl get pod`.

 Create the **service** with:

 	kubectl apply -f ./simplicite/service.yml

-Check the deployment status with `kubectl get services`.
+Check the deployment status with `kubectl get svc`.